-2000

-2006

-2013

-2016

-2018

-2019

-2020

-2021

-Berkeley has

-2022

-2023

-Berkeley,

-and Local

-Natural England

-Barnes Waterside and the London Wetland Centre nature reserve is complete, delivered in partnership with Thames Water, Wildfowl and Wetlands Trust and Richmond Council

-First planning consent granted for Edenbrook

-The 82-acre Edenbook Country Park opens to the Country Park, Hart public, delivered in partnership with Hart District Council and Natural England

-Berkeley becomes the first homebuilder to commit to delivering a net biodiversity gain on every new site

-Woodberry Wetlands opens, a project led by London Wildlife Trust in partnership with Berkeley

-Berkeley completes its first net biodiversity gain landscape at Cator Park, Kidbrooke Village

-DEFRA consults on making net biodiversity gain mandatory for all developments, citing Berkeley's example

-Government introduces Draft Environment Bill, including plans to make net biodiversity gain mandatory for all new developments

-Cator Park, Kidbrooke Village wins the Sir David Attenborough Award for Enhancing Biodiversity at the Landscape Institute Awards

-now designed 49 developments now committed to biodiversity net gain, which together will create more than 500 acres of new or measurably improved natural habitats.

-Berkeley starts to develop an approach to environmental net gain

-Berkeley partner with Thames Water to undertake a water neutrality trial on one site.
-Environment Act

-Government Association hold joint Biodiversity Conference.
-Under the Environment Act 2021, all planning permissions

-granted in England will have to deliver at least 10% biodiversity net gain from the autumn.
+2000 2006 2013 2016 2018 2019 2020 2021 Barnes Waterside and the London Wetland Centre nature reserve is complete, delivered in partnership with Thames Water, Wildfowl and Wetlands Trust and Richmond Council First planning consent granted for Edenbrook Country Park, Hart The 82-acre Edenbook Country Park opens to the public, delivered in partnership with Hart District Council and Natural England Berkeley becomes the first homebuilder to commit to delivering a net biodiversity gain on every new site Woodberry Wetlands opens, a project led by London Wildlife Trust in partnership with Berkeley Berkeley completes its first net biodiversity gain landscape at Cator Park, Kidbrooke Village DFFRA consults on making net biodiversity gain mandatory for all developments, citing Berkeley's example Government introduces Draft Environment Bill. including plans to make net biodiversity gain mandatory for all new developments Cator Park.
+Kidbrooke Village wins the Sir David Attenborough Award for Enhancing Biodiversity at the Landscape Institute Awards Berkelev has now designed 40 neighbourhoods to deliver a measurable net biodiversity gain Berkeley starts to develop an approach to environmental net gain AWARDS